stonepros/stone/doc/start/os-recommendations.rst

 | Octopus      | 15.2.z | 7 :sup:`B` 8 :sup:`A`  | 18.04 :sup:`C`, 20.04 :sup:`A` | 15.2              | 10              |
 +--------------+--------+------------------------+--------------------------------+-------------------+-----------------+

-- **A**: Ceph provides packages and has done comprehensive tests on the software in them.
+- **A**: Stone provides packages and has done comprehensive tests on the software in them.
-- **B**: Ceph provides packages and has done basic tests on the software in them.
+- **B**: Stone provides packages and has done basic tests on the software in them.
-- **C**: Ceph provides packages only.
+- **C**: Stone provides packages only.
 No tests have been done on these releases.

 .. note::
    **For Centos 7 Users**